HZ757/HZ757/README.md

 ### Hi there 👋👋👋👋👋👋👋

 I am an aspiring Software Engineer, trying to learn and improve every single day.
 I'm currently an experienced FullStack developer, with experience in React.js, Node.js, Express.js and Firebase.
-I'm interested in Full Stack, Data Science, Cybersecurity.
+I'm interested in Full Stack, Data Science, Cybersecurity, VR.
 Trying to get an Internship/co-op for Summer 2022, or Fall 2022.

 Please check out my personal website: https://www.henryz.dev/